Signs Of Pathological Lying: How To Identify Compulsive Liars

 How does compulsive lying affect mental health?

-Compulsive lying can take a toll on a person’s mental health.
-It often creates stress, anxiety, and guilt, especially when lies catch up with them.
-It can also damage their relationships, leading to isolation and feelings of worthlessness.
+Pathological or compulsive lying can take a toll on a person’s mental well-being.
+It often creates stress, anxiety, and guilt, especially when their lying behavior catches up with them.
+Over time, a habitual liar may develop a false sense of reality, struggling to differentiate between real events and fabricated stories.
+This confusion often leads to damaged relationships, isolation, and feelings of worthlessness.

 What types of behavior are typical of a pathological liar?